 - Is their website design straightforward and easy to navigate?

-Don’t limit your sources to roofers in your immediate service area!
-Go ahead and expand your competitive research to other high ranking businesses in your state (or even beyond).
+Don’t limit your research to roofers in your immediate service area.
+Go ahead and expand your competitive research to other high-ranking businesses in your state (or even beyond).
 See if you spot new keyword combinations and helpful design features that your local rivals haven’t adopted yet.
 These could be some powerful tools for earning commercial roofing leads.

 Examine website design, advertising platforms, and content marketing quality.
-Are they focusing on Google Ads, or are they spreading their budget through multiple channels?
+Are they focusing on Google Ads or spreading their budget through multiple channels?
 It’s easy to tell how much effort a company puts into a website, but it might take some keyword searches to find where they advertise.

 There are a handful of tools most businesses can use to get ahead.